aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 Here is sample code.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-MergPSDlayers-MergPSDlayers.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-MergPSDlayers-MergPSDlayers.java" >}}
 ## **Grayscale Support with Alpha for PSD**
 This article shows how to support Grayscale with alpha for PSD file while converting a PSD file to PNG with Aspose.Imaging.
 In the example below, an existing PSD file is loaded by passing the file path to the Image class static Load method.
 Once it is loaded, convert/cast the image to PsdImage.
 Create an instance of the PngOptions class.
 Set the color property to PNG file .
-Now call the [Save](http://www.aspose.com/api/net/imaging/aspose.imaging/image/methods/save/index) method of the PngOptions instance.
+Now call the [Save](https://apireference.aspose.com/imaging/java/com.aspose.imaging/Image#save--) method of the PngOptions instance.
 The following code snippet shows you how to support Grayscale with Alpha.

 Here is sample code.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportGrayScaleWithAlpha-SupportGrayScaleWithAlpha.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportGrayScaleWithAlpha-SupportGrayScaleWithAlpha.java" >}}
 ## **Support for Subscript PSD**
 This article shows how to add the Subscript option parsing and rendering for PSD text layer.
 The following code snippet shows you how to support Subscript.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportForSubscript-SupportForSubscript.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportForSubscript-SupportForSubscript.java" >}}
 ## **Support for EPS Format**
 This article shows how to support Formats like EPS in Aspose.Imaging.
 The following code snippet shows you how to support EPS.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-EPS-SupportForEPS-SupportForEPS.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-EPS-SupportForEPS-SupportForEPS.java" >}}
 ## **Support for SmallCap PSD**
 This article shows how to add the SmallCap option parsing and rendering for PSD text layer.
 The following code snippet shows you how to support SmallCap.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportForSmallCap-SupportForSmallCap.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-SupportForSmallCap-SupportForSmallCap.java" >}}
 ## **Support Layer Effects For PSD**
 This article shows how support different effects like **Blur, Inner Glow, Outer Glow** for PSD layer.
 The following code snippet shows you how to support layer effects.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-SupportEffectsforPSD-SupportEffectsforPSD.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-SupportEffectsforPSD-SupportEffectsforPSD.java" >}}
 ## **Specifying a Font Folder**
 The **FontSettings.** **addFontsFolder()** method is used to indicate where Aspose.Imaging should look for fonts.
 When a valid path is passed to this method, Aspose.Imaging no longer looks in the registry or the Windows\Font folder to look for fonts and only scans for fonts within the specified folder.
 When a custom font folder is set using this method, the folder is checked that it exists and is accessible.
 If the folder cannot be found, then it sets the default folder.